paypal/invoice-sdk-dotnet/README.md

-This repository contains .NET SDK and samples for Adaptive Accounts API.
+This repository contains .NET SDK and samples for Invoice API.

 Prerequisites:
 --------------